blinqas/station/bootstrap/README.md

 2. Assigns it Global Administrator on the logged in Azure AD tenant
 3. Assigns it Owner on the logged in subscription
 4. Create two Federated Identity Credential configurations for OIDC between the Terraform Cloud Workspace it provisions for Station Deployments.
+5. Creates a Github repository to hold station deployments.
-5. Creates a Terraform Cloud Project in the logged in Terraform Cloud Organization
+6. Creates a Terraform Cloud Project in the logged in Terraform Cloud Organization
-6. Creates a Terraform Cloud Workspace for the bootstrap state
+7. Creates a Terraform Cloud Workspace for the bootstrap state
-7. Creates a Terraform Cloud Workspace for the deployment state
+8. Creates a Terraform Cloud Workspace for the deployment state
-8. Connects the deployment workspace with the user specified VCS repo
+9. Connects the deployment workspace with the user specified VCS repo
-9. Creates Terraform Environment variables in the deployment workspace for Azure authentication
+10. Creates Terraform Environment variables in the deployment workspace for Azure authentication

 ## Why the need for this?